 Add or edit text & images.
 Click below the name of the page section to add or edit its contents.
 It's easy.

-For more information about the South Bay Chapter of CHADD, contact Carolyn Kelly, coordinator at email@example.com.
+For more information about the South Bay / So Cal Chapter of CHADD’s WOW SUPPORT GROUP FOR MOTHERS/GRANDMOTHERS, please contact Carolyn Kelly, chapter coordinator at firstname.lastname@example.org.

 We encourage you to become a CHADD member.
 For about $1 a week ($53 Annual Family Membership or $130 Annual Professional Membership), you would help support your local chapter and CHADD's national advocacy efforts for information, services, support and accommodations in the schools and in the workplace.

 As a volunteer, I may not be able to get back to you if you need immediate assistance.

 If you are seeking information for something that is time-sensitive (such as an IEP/Section 504 meeting at your child’s school), or are looking for a local professional with AD/HD expertise, please contact CHADD’s National Resource Center on AD/HD (NRC), online at http://www.help4adhd.org/ or by phone toll-free at 800-233-4050 (press option 2, Monday-Friday, 9am-5pm Eastern time).

 The NRC is staffed by trained health information professionals who can answer many of your questions about AD/HD and provide other helpful information and resources.
 (NOTE: the NRC does not provide legal or medical advice, but can offer ideas and suggestions to help you find what you are looking for).

 CHADD does not endorse or represent products, services, publication, medications or treatments.
 Meetings are free and open to the public, although membership with CHADD is strongly encouraged, since your local group will receive a portion of your dues to continue supporting your community.

 CHADD Local Support Groups and Affiliates Need Your Support